 - On the Start screen, tap or click Store to open the Windows Store.
 If prompted, sign in with your Microsoft account.
 If you can't sign in to the Windows Store, see Why can't I sign in to the Windows Store? on Windows.com. - 2.
 To find an app, do any of the following: - Drag your finger across the screen to browse apps.
-Tap a category, like New Releases, to see apps. - Type an app name in the Search box. - To see app categories like Games, swipe down from the top edge of the screen. - 3.
+Tap a category, like New Releases, to see apps. - Enter an app name in the Search box. - To see app categories like Games, swipe down from the top edge of the screen. - 3.
 Tap an app to learn more about it and read reviews. - 4.
 If an app is free, choose Install to download it.
 Otherwise: - Choose Buy to pay for an app.
 Apps are charged to the payment option associated with your Microsoft account (see Add or change a payment method below). - Choose Try to download a free trial version (if available).

 By default, new apps are not pinned to your Start screen.
-You can see all your apps by swiping up from the center of the Start screen.
+Look next to the arrow \textcircled at the bottom of the Start screen for notification that you have new apps installed.
+You can see all your apps by swiping up from the center of the Start screen or clicking the Apps screen arrow.
 To add an app to your Start screen, see Personalize the Start screen in this guide.